-e.
+d.
 Profit Sharing and Incentive Compensation Plans

 The labor agreement includes a profit sharing plan to which the Company is required to contribute The extended agreement modified the plan to the following quarterly pretax income, as defined in the labor agreement ("EBT"): 3% of EBT between \$0 and \$25 million per quarter; 4% of EBT between \$25 and \$75 million per quarter; and 5% of EBT over \$75 million per quarter.
-For the year end December 2019, the company does not make outlays, because the current year thresholds had not been achieve, USD \$ 1.0 million of expense was recorded for the year ended December 31, 2018, and 2017, because the current year thresholds had not been achieved.
+For the year ended December 2020 and 2019, the company does not make outlays, because the current year thresholds had not been achieved, USD \$ 1.0 million of expense was recorded for the year ended December 31, 2018.

 Republic has a profit-sharing plan for all salaried employees and nonunion workers.
 The profit-sharing plan was based on achieving certain profitability, inventory and shipments targets.
-In the year ended December 31, 2019, 2018 and 2017, the Company paid USD 0.0 million, USD \$ 0.8 and USD \$0.9 million respectively under this plan.
+In the year ended December 31, 2020, 2019 and 2018 the Company paid USD 0.0 million, USD \$ 0.0 and USD \$0.8 million respectively, under this plan.